tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

-- The advantage is that if the coordinator is non-faulty, and if the messages are delivered in a timely manner in an asynchronous round, then the coordinator broadcasts its proposal to all processes and this value is decided after a contest number of message delays.
+- The advantage is that if the coordinator is non-faulty, and if the messages are delivered in a timely manner in an asynchronous round, then the coordinator broadcasts its proposal to all processes and this value is decided after a constant number of message delays.
 - The disadvantage is that a faulty coordinator can dramatically impact the algorithm performance by leveraging the power it has in a round, and imposing its value on all.
 Non-faulty processes thus have no other choice but to decide nothing in this round.